TextureHQ/docs/docs/devices/data-models/batteries.md

 - `chargePercentage` - the current charge of the battery as a percentage
 - `chargingState` - the current charging state of the battery.
 Possible values are `charging`, `discharging`, `idle`, `unknown` indicating whether the battery is charging, discharging, or idle, respectively -- pair this with `gridStatus` to understand whether the battery is charging from the grid, discharging to the grid, or idle
 - `whConsumed` - the total energy consumed by the battery in watt-hours (Wh) since the last state update
-- `chargeRate` - the current charge rate of the battery in watts (W)
+- `chargeRate` - the current charge rate of the battery in watts (W), positive indicates discharging, negative indicates charging
 - `backupReserve` - the current backup reserve of the battery as a percentage -- this is the limit below which the battery will not discharge so it is reserved for backup in case of an emergency
 - `gridStatus` - the current status of the grid.
 Possible values are `idle`, `exporting`, `importing`, `unknown` indicating the battery is idle, charging from the grid, or discharging to the grid, respectively
-- `gridPower` - the current power flow to/from the grid in watts (W)
+- `gridPower` - the current power flow to/from the grid in watts (W).
+Postive indicates importing from the grid, negative indicates exporting to the grid
 - `gridEnergy` - the total energy flow to/from the grid in watt-hours (Wh) since the last state update
+- `strategy` - the current strategy of the battery.
+Possible values are `self_consumption`, `time_of_use`, `backup`, `unknown` indicating the current strategy of the battery
+- `isStormModeEnabled` - Flag indicating whether storm mode is enabled on the battery
+- `isStormModeActive` - Flag indicating whether there is an active storm alert currently
 - `createdAt` - the date the state update was created in ISO 8601 format